Charlie Blackmon Player Props: Rockies vs. Dodgers

-Charlie Blackmon -- 1-for-4 in his most recent game -- will be in action for the Colorado Rockies versus the Los Angeles Dodgers, with Michael Grove on the mound, on April 3 at 10:10 PM ET.
+Charlie Blackmon -- 1-for-4 in his most recent game -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Julio Urias on the hill, on April 4 at 10:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Padres.

 Charlie Blackmon Game Info & Props vs. the Dodgers